EdwardGillard/sei-group-project/README.md

 ## Planning.

 We began by using a shared **Google Drive** document to plot ideas.
 Once we had come to a decision we used the **Miro Board** shown in the overview section to build a wireframe.
-When we had a good idea on our *MVP*.
-Then we used a Trello Board to divide each component into seperate tasks and draft which dependencies we required and what we will use them for.
+Once we had a good idea on our core *MVP*, we then used a Trello Board to divide each component into seperate tasks and draft which dependencies we required and what we will use them for.

 ![Image of Trello Board](images/Trello.jpeg)